mlebeane/mlebeane.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Michael LeBeane and I'm an MTS Silicon Design Engineer at [AMD Research](https://www.amd.com/en/corporate/research).
-I'm also a recent PhD graduate from [The University of Texas at Austin](https://www.utexas.edu/) where I worked in the [Laboratory for Computer Architecture (LCA)](https://lca.ece.utexas.edu/).
-Before that I was an undergraduate student at [Washington University in St. Louis](https://wustl.edu/) where I studied computer science and interned with [Intel](https://www.intel.com).
+My name is Michael LeBeane and I'm currently a Staff Engineer at [Qualcomm](https://www.qualcomm.com/), where I work on modeling and architecture to support emerging graphics programming models.
+Before that I spent 5 years working at [AMD Research](https://www.amd.com/en/corporate/research), where I focused on research in computer networks, GPUs, and simulation frameworks.

-I'm interested in all manner of computing technology.
-Recently, I've been doing research in computer networks, GPUs, and simulation frameworks.
+I'm a PhD graduate from [The University of Texas at Austin](https://www.utexas.edu/) where I worked in the [Laboratory for Computer Architecture (LCA)](https://lca.ece.utexas.edu/).
+I'm also a graduate from [Washington University in St. Louis](https://wustl.edu/) where I studied computer science and interned with [Intel](https://www.intel.com).

 ## [**_Click here to download my CV_**](../files/lebeane_cv.pdf)